Taming-the-BEAST/Introduction-to-BEAST2/README.md

 > - Set the **Alpha** (shape) parameter to **0.001** and the **Beta** (scale) parameter to **1000**.
 >

 Note that BEAUti displays a plot of the prior distribution on the right, as well as a few of its quantiles.
-This is for easy reference and can help us decide if a prior is appropriate.
+This is for easy reference and can help us to decide if a prior is appropriate.
 The unspecific Gamma prior we are using is defined on {% eqinline (0,\infty) %} and has a very broad range of values included between its 2.5% and 97.5% quantiles.

 If we wanted to add a hyperprior on one of the parameters of the Gamma prior we would check the **estimate** box on the right of the parameter.
 We could also change the initial values or limits of the model parameters by clicking on the boxes next to the drop-down menus.
 Do **not** do this here, as we are **not** adding any hyperpriors or changing limits in this analysis!

 **We will leave the rest of the priors on their default values!** The BEAUti panel should look as shown in [Figure 7](#fig:priors).

-Please note that in general using default priors is highly frowned upon as priors are meant to convey your prior knowledge of the parameters.
+Please note that in general using default priors is frowned upon as priors are meant to convey your prior knowledge of the parameters.
 It is important to know what information the priors add to the MCMC analysis and whether this fits your particular situation.
 In our case the default priors are suitable for this particular analysis, however for further, more complex analyses, we will require a clear idea of what the priors mean.
 Getting this understanding is difficult and comes with experience.
 The topic of choosing priors is discussed in more detail in later tutorials.

 <figure>